5 Queries

 -

-Create a sorted list of all customers with their last name, first name, and their order codes.
+GOAL: Create a sorted list of all customers showing their last name, first name, and order codes.

 Task 5.1 File: candy365.accdb